 - 1 teaspoon of lime juice

-- In a 2.5 quart [2.5 lt] pot heat the oil over low heat.
-Add the onion and potatoes and cook and stir until the onions start to become transparent.
+In a 2.5 quart [2.5 lt] pot heat the oil over low heat.
+Add the onion and potatoes and cook and stir until the onions start to become translucent.